 This area of law is highly specialized and is subject to very specific rules and procedures.
 For example, Connecticut law mandates that before an attorney can initiate a medical malpractice lawsuit, he or she must first conduct a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.

-At Berkowitz and Hanna LLC, our medical malpractice legal team is highly experienced and efficient in assessing potential cases, including those involving weight loss surgery.
+Our medical malpractice legal team is highly experienced and efficient in assessing potential cases, including those involving weight loss surgery.

 When evaluating a case to determine whether a viable claim exists, our team extensively identifies, investigates and analyzes medical records, witness statements, and other evidence.
 We also review all applicable statutes and case law.